-Supported employment and training payments are allowable to provide individuals requiring individualized assistance with one-to-one instruction and with the support necessary to enable them to complete occupational skill training and to obtain and retain competitive employment.
+Supported Employment and Training payments are allowable to provide individuals requiring individualized assistance with the one-on-one instruction and with the support necessary to enable them to complete occupational skill training and to obtain and retain competitive employment.

-SET may only be used in training situations which are designed to prepare the participant for continuing non-supported competitive employment.
-Employment positions supported at sheltered workshops or similar situations may not utilize SET.
+SET may only be used in training situations that are designed to prepare the participant for continuing non-supported competitive employment.

-SET may be conducted in conjunction with experimental learning activities such as INT, OJT, SHW, PRE and WEP.
-Examples of SET use include hiring a mentor, job counselor, or job coach to assist the trainee in adjustment to an OJT situation or hiring a mentor or tutor for one-on-one instruction for a student or hiring a job coach for an individual who has been placed in competitive employment.
+SET may be conducted in conjunction with experiential learning activities.
+An example of SET use may be the hiring of a job coach to assist an individual who has been placed in competitive employment.

 The length of a Supported Employment and Training contract may not exceed six months.
-Maximum expenditure is \$1,000 per participant per program year.
+The service provider must have an established rate for the service and charges must be in the same manner and at the same rate as other entities purchasing similar services.
+Maximum expenditure is \$1,000.00 per participant per program year.